Building Websites for the Multi-Screen Consumer

 Don’t: make it difficult for users to convert on another device

 Because some users don’t feel as comfortable converting on mobile devices it is important to give them a way to complete the conversion on a different device.
-A good example is a job search website that allows users to email job posts that they are interested in to themselves for potentially applying later.
+A good example is a job search website that allows users to email job posts that they are interested in for themselves at a later date.

 Moving forward, as we talk about addressing the needs of our users we can no longer have just a mobile strategy.
 Now a multi-screen strategy is a must for a successful web presence.
 It is important to be mindful of many different factors when you start to come up with your multi-screen strategy.
-If you have questions, or would like to start exploring what a multi-screen strategy would look like for your business, we would love to partner with you and start working through the process.
-Get in touch with the experts at Forthea.
+If you have questions or would like to start exploring what a multi-screen strategy would look like for your business, we would love to partner with you and start working through the process.
+Give us a call or shoot us a line, at any time.